1995parham/dotfiles/breaking-sanctions.md

 sudo systemctl enable v2ray
 ```

-You can configure it by many ways in `/usr/local/etc/v2ray/config.json` but here is my example.
+You can configure it in many ways with `/usr/local/etc/v2ray/config.json` but here is my sample for connecting via shadowsocks into a remote server and exposing the HTTP and socks interfaces.

 ```json
 {